 The SARP Course Project Plan will first be triaged by the SARP Director to assure that all required textual elements are included; if not, the student will be notified and allowed a 3-day grace period to resubmit a complete Project Plan; if not submitted by this deadline students will meet with the SARP Faculty Co-Directors and their College Mentor to discuss the situation, along with a notation in their SARP Professionalism Report.
-Following grading by a FSOM faculty reviewer using a grading rubric (available in the SARP Syllabus and on the SARP Website) a Pass or Not-Yet-Pass determination will be made.
+Following grading by a FSOM faculty reviewer using a grading rubric (available in the SARP Syllabus and on the SARP-Website) a Pass or Not-Yet-Pass determination will be made.
 If Pass, the grading rubric will be deposited in the individual student's ePortfolio.
 If Not-Yet-Pass, the student will be contacted by email, the grading rubric included, and provided 2 weeks to revise and resubmit the Project Plan.
-The revised Project Plan will be re-reviewed by the original reviewer and the SARP Faculty Co-Directors.
+The revised Project Plan will be rereviewed by the original reviewer and the SARP Faculty Co-Directors.
 If Pass, the grading rubric for the revised Project Plan will be deposited in the individual student's ePortfolio.
-If Not-Yet-Pass, the student will receive a grade of 'FA' (Fail) on their official transcript for PSAP 5401 and will be referred to the Committee on Student Grading and Promotion (GPC).
+If Not-Yet-Pass, the SARP Faculty Co-Directors.
+If Pass, the grading rubric for the revised Project Plan will be deposited in the individual student's ePortfolio.
+If Not-Yet-Pass, the student will receive a failure on their official transcript for PSAP 5401 and will meet with the SARP Faculty Co-Directors and their College Mentor to discuss developing a remediation plan.

-SARP Course Objectives for Project Plan:
+SARP Course Objectives: